pdimens/harpy/docs/Commands/sv/sv.md

 ---
-label: SV
+label: sv
-description: Find structural variants
+description: Inversions, Deletions, Duplications
 ---

 # :icon-sliders: Find structural variants
 The [!badge corners="pill" text="snp"](../snp.md) module identifies single nucleotide polymorphisms (SNP) and small indels, but you may want to (and should!) leverage the linked-read data to identify larger structural variants (SV) like large deletions, duplications, and inversions.
-Harpy provides two linked-read variant callers to do exactly that:
+Harpy provides two linked-read structural variant callers to do exactly that:

 {.compact .clean}
 | Caller        {.whitespace-nowrap} | variants it detects                        | caveats       {.whitespace-nowrap} | link                                                                                                                                                               |